NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ### 2<sup>nd</sup> step: Set up Anaconda environment

-Use the `env_example.yml` file that can be found in the aforementioned repo to create the new Anaconda environment.
-You can do it to a directory of your choosing.
+The repo [provides](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/env_example.yml) the `env_example.yml` file.
+Use it to create a new Anaconda environment at a directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
 Please go to [NREL HPC resources page](https://nrel.github.io/HPC/) to find more information about [the various Eagle directories](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [how to create new Anaconda environments](https://nrel.github.io/HPC/languages/python/conda.html).

-*Example:*
+***Example:***

-Create a subdirectory `/scratch/$USER/github-repos/`.
-Then, `cd` there and clone the repo.
-Assuming you want to install your new environment in your `scratch` directory, you can also create a directory that will contain all your Anaconda environments, e.g. `/scratch/$USER/conda-envs/`:
+Begin by createing a subdirectory `/scratch/$USER/github-repos/`, `cd` there and clone the repo.
+Assuming you want to install your new environment in your `scratch` directory, you may want to create a directory that will contain all your Anaconda environments, e.g. `/scratch/$USER/conda-envs/`:
 ```
 conda env create --prefix=/scratch/$USER/conda-envs/myenv -f env_example.yml
 ```

 ### 3<sup>rd</sup> step: Run OpenAI Gym on a single node/single core

-Now we need to make sure everything is working correctly.
-For OpenAI Gym, you can test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).
+After installation is complete, make sure everything is working correctly.
+You can test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).

-Begin by activating the enironment and start a Python session
+Activate the enironment and start a Python session
 ```
 module purge
 conda activate /scratch/$USER/conda-envs/myenv
 python
 ```
-and run the following:
+Then, run the following:
 ```python
 import gym